SurveyMonkey/public_api_docs/includes/_collectors.md

 sender_email | Sender email for email collectors.
-User's email is used if null | String redirect_type | Determines [survey end page](https://help.surveymonkey.com/articles/en_US/kb/What-are-the-Survey-Completion-options) behavior: `url` (redirects to URL set in `redirect_url` or if none is set, shows standard SurveyMonkey thank you page), `close` (closes the survey window or tab), or `loop` (loops the survey back to the beginning, only available for `weblink` collectors with `allow_multiple_responses`:true)| String-ENUM href | Resource API URL | String
+User's email is used if null | String redirect_type | Determines [survey end page](https://help.surveymonkey.com/articles/en_US/kb/What-are-the-Survey-Completion-options) behavior: `url` (redirects to URL set in `redirect_url` or if none is set, shows standard SurveyMonkey thank you page), `close` (closes the survey window or tab), or `loop` (loops the survey back to the beginning, only available for `weblink` collectors with `allow_multiple_responses`:true)| String-ENUM href | Resource API URL | String width | Width of your popup | Integer height | Height of your popup | Integer border_color | Border color surrounding the survey | Hex string is_branding_enabled | If SurveyMonkey branding is enabled or not | Boolean headline | Title of the modal window surrounding the survey | String message | The message below the headline | String sample_rate | The percentage of people who will see your popup | String primary_button | The primary button of your popup | Object primary_button.bg_color | Primary button's background color | Hex string primary_button.text_color | Primary button's text color | Hex string primary_button.text | The text on the primary button | String secondary_button | The secondary button of your popup| Object secondary_button.bg_color | Secondary button's background color | Hex string secondary_button.text_color | Secondary button's text color | Hex string secondary_button.text | The text on the secondary button | String

 ###/collectors/{id}/messages